-Not only does the Satin only have a slight sheen – but it feels “soft” and smooth to the touch too.
-That doesn't mean it doesn't dry or that it is soft like a blanket . . . you just have to try it and touch it to know what I'm talking about.
+Not only does the Satin only have a slight sheen – but it feels “soft” and smooth to the touch.
+That doesn’t mean it doesn’t dry or that it is soft like a blanket . . . you just have to use the formula and touch it to know what I’m talking about.
 I really love Mod Podge Satin.
-The halfway point between Gloss and Satin is PERFECT for me!
+The halfway point between Gloss and Matte is PERFECT for me!

 Cathie and Steve address this formula (amongst others) in the following video:

 1. What is the difference between Mod Podge Gloss, Matte, and Satin?
 In terms of how they operate and being glues, sealers, and finishes – they are all the same.
 The ONLY difference is the sheen.
 Gloss is shiny, Matte is flat, and Satin is somewhere in between.
 They all do exactly the same thing.